Symmetries and monotones in Markovian quantum dynamics: Davies generators

 Assuming that $\tau$ is full rank, the detailed balance condition Eq.~\eqref{eq:detailed_balance_dissipative} can be recast in a yet another form, namely $\mathcal D$ being hermitian with respect to the scalar product $\braket{\cdot, \cdot}_{\tau^{-1}}$.
 The last claim follows by multiplying both from the left and the right Eq.~\eqref{eq:detailed_balance_dissipative} with $\mr{\tau}^{-1}$.

 Let us now express the general form of the time evolution of a Davies generators.
 Notice that Davies generators are always normal operators, hence admit a complete family of eigenoperators.
-This is because, by assumption, $\mathcal D$ is hermitian with respect to the scalar product \eqref{eq:Davies_scalar_product} (for $\tau^{-1}$) and it commutes with the Hamiltonian part.
-Let as formally denote as $\{ \mathcal P_i \}_i$ the complete family of hermitian (with respect to $\braket{\cdot , \cdot}_{\tau^{-1}}$) superoperator projectors.
+This is because, by assumption, $\mathcal D$ is hermitian with respect to the scalar product \eqref{eq:Davies_scalar_product} (for $\tau^{-1}$) and it commutes with the Hamiltonian part (which is also anti-hermitian with respect to the same scalar product).
+Let us formally denote as $\{ \mathcal P_i \}_i$ the complete family of hermitian (with respect to $\braket{\cdot , \cdot}_{\tau^{-1}}$) superoperator projectors.
 Then the general solution has the form

 with $\mathcal P_i \mathcal P_j = \delta_{ij} \mathcal P_i$ and $\sum_i \mathcal P_i = \mathcal I$.